+- This switch operates the flood light.

+- ACC

+- Switches labeled ACC are used for other miscellaneous functions or can be left as empty circuits that can be used for other applications.

+Console Light

-- This switch operates the freshwater pump located inside the console, below the rigging area, inside the battery compartment. - Salt Water Washdown - This switch operates the saltwater pump located inside the console, below the rigging area, inside the battery compartment.
-This pump is identified by the strainer on the side inlet fitting. - Flood Light - These switches operate the bow and stern flood lights. - ACC - Switches labeled ACC are used for other miscellaneous functions or can be left as empty circuits that can be used for other applications. - Console Light - This switch enables you to turn on the light inside the console and helps prevent leaving the light ON accidentally and draining the batteries.
+This switch enables you to turn on the light inside the console and helps prevent leaving the light ON accidentally and draining the batteries.
 NOTE: The interior light also has a switch that allows operation from inside of the console but the switch at the helm must be in the ON position for the light to function.

-• Parallel Switch
+Parallel Switch